Nobodyworld/app-accounting-modular/AUTOMATION.md

   registry (`apps/extensions/registry.py`) to avoid modifying core modules.
-* **Observability** – when building automation, emit metrics using `apps.observability.metrics.snapshot_telemetry`, register custom gauges and counters, and wrap long-running blocks with `apps.observability.tracing.traced` so trace IDs propagate through structured logs.
+* **Observability** – when building automation, emit metrics using `apps.observability.metrics.snapshot_telemetry`, register custom gauges and counters, call `apps.observability.diagnostics.collect_observability_snapshot` for high-level reporting, and wrap long-running blocks with `apps.observability.tracing.traced` so trace IDs propagate through structured logs.
 * **Health reporting** – any long-running automation should register a health probe via `register_health_check` so its status appears in `/health/ready`.

 ## Incident response

 1. Use `macli health` to capture an immediate snapshot of subsystem status.
+2. Run `macli observe --format json` to persist aggregated metrics, health, and tracing data, then consult the `ops:resilience` incident playbook surfaced in `macli inspect-contracts` (entrypoint `plugins.ops_resilience.extension:get_playbook`).
-2. Inspect extension load telemetry via `macli inspect-extensions` (table or JSON) to confirm the modules your automation depends on are available.
+3. Inspect extension load telemetry via `macli inspect-extensions` (table or JSON) to confirm the modules your automation depends on are available.
-3. Inspect logs with correlation IDs (CLI and HTTP both emit `correlation_id` fields) to trace requests end-to-end.
+4. Inspect logs with correlation IDs (CLI and HTTP both emit `correlation_id` fields) to trace requests end-to-end.
-4. Roll back recent deployments by reverting the Git commit or disabling the affected extension in configuration (`MODACCT_ALLOWED_EXTENSIONS__key__enabled=false`).
+5. Roll back recent deployments by reverting the Git commit or disabling the affected extension in configuration (`MODACCT_ALLOWED_EXTENSIONS__key__enabled=false`).
-5. Regenerate extension packages with `macli scaffold-extension` when backfilling automation or agent-specific hooks to ensure the latest tracing primitives are included.
+6. Regenerate extension packages with `macli scaffold-extension` when backfilling automation or agent-specific hooks to ensure the latest tracing primitives are included.